Doctor Who: The Newbies Guide

 Charles Dickens was a famous 19th Century writer.
 He wrote 23 novels, the most well known being Oliver Twist and A Christmas Carol.
 His novels were originally serialized rather than released as novels, and he also wrote numerous short stories.
 His books frequently highlighted the social issues of the day, and in real life he worked to achieve those social goals.
 His final novel was The Mystery of Edwin Drood, which was still unfinished when he died.

-You might want to read up on Dickens' life and works.
+It's not necessary, but you might want to read up on Dickens' life and works.
 The Dickens novels most relevant to this story are A Christmas Carol and The Mystery of Edwin Drood, which Dickens has not finished at this point in his life.